skarwa10/AndroidApp/README.md

 2) Another challenge was the codepath documentation for DB Flow was not up to date...I faced issues with persisting the data as i was not using the right SQL commands to update /add new rows.

-3) Another challenge was with the layout's ...undering the difference between wrap_content and match_parent and removing all hardcoded values so that the app works on different android phone models and versions.
+3) Another challenge was with the layout's ...understanding the difference between 'wrap_content' and 'match_parent' and removing many hardcoded values so that the app works on different android phone models and versions.

 ## License